8 steps to build your personal brand and become a trusted thought leader

 Twitter and LinkedIn are both great mediums through which you’re able to easily showcase your brand to the rest of the world—in different ways.
 Creating these accounts will cost you nothing, however they will give you the best exposure and ensure that you’re searchable.
 Remember that the key here is consistency.
 You’re basically starting your own Integrated Marketing campaign, and so you want your brand to be consistent throughout the various channels.

-Step 5: Start following and connecting with others
+Step 5: Start following and connecting with others who align to your personal brand

 And not in a stalker-kind-of-way.
 Follow and connect with like–minded people and industry experts.
 You can even use the search function on each platform and look up the key topics in your focus areas.
 You’ll quickly discover the key individuals and influencers in that field by paying attention to these conversations and engaging where appropriate.